Internal Links

 ended up purchasing mail order Eastern block or Far Eastern brides!!!
 Another colleague told me his

 wife had been so ugly as a baby her dummy had a 12 inch flange!!
+When I was an engineer we used to have an annual Xmas lunch where

 A few friends of mine do have astronomy tolerant wives, at least they